PaddlePaddle/FastDeploy/docs/en/build_and_install/huawei_ascend.md

 #After the compilation is complete, please install the whl package in the dist folder of the current directory.
 ```

+## Enable FlyCV for Ascend deployment

+[FlyCV](https://github.com/PaddlePaddle/FlyCV) is a high performance computer image processing library, providing better performance than other image processing libraries, especially in the ARM architecture.
+FastDeploy is now integrated with FlyCV, allowing users to use FlyCV on supported hardware platforms to accelerate model end-to-end inference performance.
+In end-to-end model inference, the pre-processing and post-processing phases are CPU computation, we recommend using FlyCV for end-to-end inference performance acceleration when you are using ARM CPU + Ascend hardware platform.
+See [Enable FlyCV](./boost_cv_by_flycv.md) documentation for details.

 Deploying PaddleClas Classification Model on Huawei Ascend NPU using C++ please refer to: [PaddleClas Huawei Ascend NPU C++ Deployment Example](../../../examples/vision/classification/paddleclas/ascend/cpp/README.md)

 Deploying PaddleClas classification model on Huawei Ascend NPU using Python please refer to: [PaddleClas Huawei Ascend NPU Python Deployment Example](../../../examples/vision/classification/paddleclas/ascend/python/README.md)